 - Status of EU nationals in the UK by signing up for Home Office email alerts.

 - Speak to your employees about the challenges of Brexit.
 Let them know you are aware of the issues and are looking at ways to address them.
 If employees know they are valued and supported, this will help increase their loyalty to you.
-This could be important should employers in their home country offer them employment.
-Build effective relationships with your employees.
+See build effective relationships with your employees.

 - Retain skills - to avoid losing vital skills and knowledge if a staff member leaves, you may want to consider cross-skilling employees so that key skills and business knowledge are spread throughout your workforce.
 Sharing knowledge in your business.